 The Weight of Waiting

 I know the days feel heavy right now, like a burden you were never meant to carry alone.
 In the quiet moments of your anxiety, it is easy to feel abandoned by heaven, wondering if God has forgotten your name.
 Yet, the scriptures remind us that our struggles are seen by a loving Father who is intimately aware of our frailty.
+When we look at the biblical landscape, we find that endurance is not the absence of suffering, but the presence of God sustaining us through it.

 We often look for power in our own strength, but true endurance comes from recognizing our need for His grace.
 The Bible verses for endurance we seek are not merely words to recite, but promises to anchor our trembling hearts.
 When we feel weak, His mercy is not distant; it is the very air we breathe and the ground beneath our feet.
+To endure biblically is to rest entirely upon the immutable promises of God, knowing that He who began a good work in you will perform it until the day of Jesus Christ.

 And her neighbours and her cousins heard how the Lord had shewed great mercy upon her; and they rejoiced with her.— Luke 1:58, KJV